dimagi/commcare-cloud/docs/commcare-cloud/deploy.md

 This will provide a list of all services which are running in an unexpected state.

-You may also wish to monitor the following pages, which provide similar information if you are logged in to CommCareHQ as a superuser:
+You may also wish to monitor the following pages, which provide similar information if you are logged in to CommCare HQ as a superuser:

   * `https://<commcare url>/hq/admin/system/`
   * `https://<commcare url>/hq/admin/system/check_services`